Nedgang/clitogui/README.md

 # CLItoGUI
-Python extension to generate a GUI from argparse CLI.
+Python package to generate a GUI from argparse CLI.

-## Version:
-alpha

-## Used packages:
-- pyQt5

-## Supported parser:
- - Argparse

-## TODO List before bêta:
-- Testing
-- Reformating
-- Bug hunt
-- Documentation

-## Usage:
 Just add the decorator to the main or parser function:

     from clitogui import clitogui